Feature-Space Smoothing: Certified Robustness of Deep Representations: Gaussian Smoothness Booster

 \section{Gaussian Smoothness Booster}

-Theorem~\ref{theorem:1} and Corollary~\ref{corollary:cos-radius} reveal an intriguing robustness property of the smoothed feature encoder $\hat{f}_e$.
-However, feature encoders $f_e$ of MLLMs generally exhibit limited Gaussian robustness, which restricts the value of FCSB derived on $\hat{f}_e$.
-One solution is to estimate the smoothness score $\hat{S}(\vx)$ through Monte Carlo sampling and training $f_e$ to maximize this score via gradient backpropagation.
-However, this could \textit{\textbf{reduce the adaptability and practicality of the proposed FS framework, as fine-tuning and re-aligning the LLM is highly complex and costly}}.
-This thereby motivates us to propose the Gaussian Smoothness Booster (GSB), a plug-and-play module that can be seamlessly integrated with MLLMs to enhance its Gaussian robustness score $\hat{S}(x)$.
+Theorem~\ref{theorem:1} and Theorem~\ref{thm:general-target-bound} reveal an intriguing robustness property of the proposed FS framework.
+However, feature encoders $f_e$ of most pre-trained large models (\eg, MLLMs) generally exhibit limited Gaussian robustness, which restricts the value of FCSB derived on $\hat{f}_e$.
+One solution is to estimate the smoothness score $\hat{S}(\vx)$ through Monte Carlo sampling and re-train $f_e$ to maximize this score $\hat{S}(\vx)$ via gradient backpropagation.
+However, this could {{reduce the adaptability and practicality, as fine-tuning and re-aligning the large pre-trained model is highly complex and costly}}.

-The training framework of our proposed GSB is shown in \figureautorefname~\ref{fig:flow_chat_df}.
+This thereby motivates us to propose the Gaussian Smoothness Booster (GSB), a plug-and-play module that can be seamlessly integrated with existing models to enhance its Gaussian robustness score $\hat{S}(x)$.
+The training framework of our proposed GSB is shown in Figure~\ref{fig:flow_chat_df}.
 The denoiser $\mathcal{P}$ operates before feature extraction to denoise the Gaussian perturbations, and the smoothness mapper $\mathcal{M}$ performs post-extraction to do the feature refinement.
 Those two modules work together to enhance the Gaussian robustness of the given feature encoder.